rjweis/Pulling-Airline-Data-with-SQL/README.md

 ```
 ![q7 image](https://github.com/rjweis/sql-queries/blob/master/q7.PNG)

-8. Find the names of all airlines that ever had more than 100 cancellations in one day (i.e., a specific day/month).
+**8. Find the names of all airlines that ever had more than 100 cancellations in one day (i.e., a specific day/month).
 Return only the names of the airlines (not airline code).
-Do not return any duplicates (i.e., airlines with the exact same name).
+Do not return any duplicates (i.e., airlines with the exact same name).**
 ```SQL
 select distinct a.airline
 from delays.airlines as a, delays.flights as f